apache/apisix-website/blog/en/blog/2021/08/25/Using-the-Apache-APISIX-OpenID-Connect-Plugin-for-Centralized-Authentication.md

   - Apache APISIX
   - Okta
   - Authorization
-description: This article demonstrates the process of centralized Okta authentication using the Apache APISIX OpenID Connect Plugin.
-This article contains a conceptual introduction to Apache APISIX and Okta centralized authentication, showing the process of establishing centralized authentication from Okta directly in Apache APISIX.
-This centralized authentication approach reduces learning and maintenance costs for developers and provides a secure and streamlined user experience.
+description: Using the openid-connect plugin of the cloud-native API gateway Apache APISIX can quickly interface with the centralized authentication solution OKat.
-tags: [Practical Case]
+tags: [Authentication, Plugins, Ecosystem]

 ---

 > Compared with the traditional authentication mode, the centralized authentication mode has the following advantages: first, it simplifies the application development process, reduces the development application workload and maintenance costs, and avoids repeated development of authentication code for each application; second, it improves business security, and the centralized authentication mode can intercept unauthenticated requests at the gateway level in time to protect back-end applications.